SSpzcee/Asunder-PHB/phb/md/oneup.md

 Your Combos are not broken when attacking a new target.

-You gain a \+3 bonus to Counter Combo opposed rolls, and all your Combo jutsu have “Stun 1” added to their Combo Counter line.
+You gain a \+3 bonus to Counter Combo opposed rolls, and all your Combo jutsu gain Stun 1 or \+1 if the target is already stunned.
 Additionally, your combos are not broken by a Stun of a severity less than (Combo Counter \+2).

 Upgrades Into: Bruiser